-- Covering their mouth when coughing with a tissue or cough into the elbow - Wearing a cloth mask - Washing their hands frequently with soap and water or cleaning hands using an alcohol-based sanitiser - Staying at home and trying to keep a distance from others cause serious illness and in some cases death.
+- Covering their mouth when coughing with a tissue or cough into the elbow - Wearing a mask - Washing their hands frequently with soap and water or cleaning hands using an alcohol-based sanitiser - Staying at home and trying to keep a distance from others develop anywhere from 1 to 4 days after infection and last for 2 to 7 days.
+For the majority of people, the symptoms commonly resolve without treatment.
+Complicated influenza infections can cause serious illness and in some cases death.
 Severely ill patients with influenza should be admitted to the hospital.
 The commonest complication of influenza is pneumonia.